AlbanaCodes/myportfolio/readme.md

 - [sccs](https://sass-lang.com/) - for the design and layout
 - [Logo](https://logo.com/) - the logo
 - [FramerMotion](https://www.framer.com/motion/) - (ani)motion library
-- [Pixabay](https://pixabay.com/) - images for the content

 ## Information about the project

 This is my first full web app created with react.js.
-Therefore I will be using a lot of material and source from the internet, more specific from youtube.
 This is my first milestone of my journey to become a react front-end developer.

 This project will be in continuous development as long as I keep learning and improving myself.